Killing of Gabby Petito

-In August 2021, American woman Gabrielle Venora Petito was killed by her fiancé Brian Laundrie at the age of 22 while they were traveling together on a van life journey across the United States.
-The trip was planned to last for four months and began on July 2, 2021, but Petito disappeared in late August.
+In August 2021, 22-year-old American travelling vlogger Gabrielle Venora Petito was killed by her fiancé Brian Christopher Laundrie while they were traveling together on a vanlife journey across the United States.
+The trip was planned to last for four months and began on July 2, 2021, but Petito disappeared on August 27.

 After Petito's disappearance, Laundrie raised suspicion when he drove the van from Wyoming back to his parents' Florida home and refused to discuss her whereabouts.
-He was deemed a person of interest in the case and an arrest warrant was issued on charges of him making withdrawals using her debit card.
+He was deemed a person of interest in the case and an arrest warrant was issued on charges of his making unauthorized withdrawals using her debit card.
 He left his home on September 13 and was reported missing four days later.

 On September 19, Petito's remains were found in Wyoming's Bridger–Teton National Forest.
-An autopsy found that she was killed by manual strangulation.
+An autopsy found that she was killed by blunt-force injuries to her head and neck and manual strangulation.
 After a month of speculation around Laundrie's whereabouts, and an extended search of the area around his home, his skeletal remains were discovered in Florida's Myakkahatchee Creek Environmental Park on October 20.
 It was confirmed by an autopsy on November 23 that Laundrie had died from a self-inflicted gunshot wound to the head, and the FBI later announced that he had admitted to killing Petito in his notebook, which was found near his remains.

 The case gained widespread attention due to the couple's documenting of their travels on social media, leaked police body camera video footage, 9-1-1 emergency dispatch call recordings, eyewitness accounts, the actions of Laundrie's parents, and the extensive media coverage.